SouvikPal2008/Folder-Prettifier/README.md

 # OS

-OS Is A Python Module Which Can Interact With The Operating Sysytem.
+OS Is A Python Module Which Can Interact With The Operating System.

 ## Installation